VizardeX/E-Learning-Website/README.md

 - Attempt adaptive quizzes and view results
 - Track learning progress and performance analytics
 - Send messages to instructors or peers
-- Participate in course discussions
-- Write and manage personal study notes

 #### Instructor
 - Create and manage courses and modules
 - Add multimedia content to lessons
 - Create quizzes for the students
-- Monitor student activity and download reports
+- Monitor student activity
-- Reply to student messages and forum posts
+- Reply to student messages
 - Announce course updates via notifications

 #### Administrator
 - Full access to all system data
 - View, search, and manage users (students and instructors)
-- Moderate discussion forums
 - Manage system logs and data backups
 - Oversee platform-wide activity and enforce rules